whinee/whinee/README.md

 > [!NOTE]
 > If you're here from my resume/CV, yes, this is me.
 You can contact me either from whinyaan (@) gmail (.) com, the e-mail from which I've sent the resume/CV from, or the one that is indicated in the resume/CV itself.
 Either way is fine.
 Thank you!
 Have fun browsing my projects :3

-> [!WARNING]
-> This user has been identified as intellectually challenged.
-Please be patient when interacting with **whinee**.
->
->  **Learn more about GitHub's commitment to fostering an inclusive and supportive online community [here](https://learn-with.github.io/our-commitment-to-a-supportive-community).**

 <hr>